My Health Journey

 My health journey was one of pain, frustration, and revelation of what it truly means to be intentional with and honor God with every part of my life, to walk in full surrender to Christ, and to find freedom.

-What seemed like an overnight occurrence, I wasn’t able to digest certain foods well, ones I had been able to eat without issues even just a week prior.
+What seemed like an overnight occurrence, I wasn’t able to digest certain foods well – ones I had been able to eat without issues even just a week prior.
 My new normal after eating became intense cramps, bloating, and gas.
-A “lovely” addition was diarrhea, which became a part of my routine every morning.
+Beyond that, diarrhea became a part of my routine every morning.

 Over the next two years, I made slow progress and my GI tract began to heal.

 In working with the RD, I went through the LEAP program (a personalized elimination diet), which allowed me to remove my problem foods and reduce the inflammation in my body to help create an opportunity for healing.
 I started focusing on my gut health, digestion, and replenishing the good bacteria.
 It involved a process of trial and error, so to speak, to figure out what worked for me.

 Several of the food changes that were critical in my healing beyond the elimination diet were:

 - starting my morning with a fruit and veggie smoothie